echo-lab/collab-playlist/README.md

 ## How to run / create development build
 1. Open three terminals.
 In the following order:
-3. In the first terminal, in the project root directory, run `tsc -w`.
+3. In the first terminal, in the project root directory, run `npm run build-watch`.
-2. In the second terminal, in the project root directory, run `npm start`.
+2. In the second terminal, in the project root directory, run `npm run watch`.
 4. In the third terminal, in the `client/` directory, run `npm start`.
 A browser will open with the app.

 ## How to set up for production